xrusso/outcome-driven-innovation/README.md

 # Outcome Driven Innovation (ODI) analysis in R

 This project uses the statistical programming language R to help with the analysis of survey results as per the Outcome Driven Innovation (ODI) methodology developed by Anthony Ulwick from [Strategyn](https://strategyn.com/).
+Please note  that the code here is simply my own attempt at implementing ODI and is not endorsed or otherwise affiliated with Strategyn.
+Use at your own risk!

 ### A Quick Introduction to Outcome Driven Innovation
 The basic approach to implementing ODI can be summarized as: